LorenzoRigoni/sap-lab-activity-02/doc/ttt-desc.md

       (to be run from the package root, where `pom.xml` is located)

   - Notes about the design and implementation:
-    - `ttt_backend.TTTBackendController` is a big monolitic controller, a reactive event-loop based component implemented as Vert.x verticle.
+    - `ttt_backend.adapters.in.TTTBackendController` is a big monolitic controller, a reactive event-loop based component implemented as Vert.x verticle.
 The controller receives HTTP requests (port `8080`) and processes them.
 The requests can be:
       - **to register a new user** to the game server, given its user name.
         - It generates a unique user id.
 An hash map `users` is used to keep track of the set of registered users (class (`ttt_backend.domain.model.User`).
         - A simple JSON dbase (`users.json` file) is used to persist the set of registered users.